2024 Coastal Resiliency Research Symposium

 Thursday, September 19

-Julie Youngman - Senior Attorney, Southern Environmental Law Center11:00am - Morning Break
+Julie Youngman - Senior Attorney, Southern Environmental Law Center

 Tancred Miller - Director, N.C.
 DEQ Division of Coastal Management